lydiastepanek/pen-loop-dot-io-archive/src/content/posts/launching-isthisphishy.md

 Things I could do better next time:

 * **Get to my coworking space earlier**: I now realize it takes me about 1.5 hours to actually start coding after I sit down at my computer – after all, there’s Architectural Digest to read, and Harry Styles’ love life to track.
 It takes a really long time to warm up my brain.
 I need to just accept this, plan for it, and sit at my desk sooner in the day.
 * **Go straight to the docs**: Instead of wasting time watching tutorials on youtube, I wish I’d gone straight to the AWS docs sooner.
-This was the main AWS tutorial I used for building the MVP of my email server, and I wish I’d started with it.
+[This](https://aws.amazon.com/blogs/messaging-and-targeting/forward-incoming-email-to-an-external-destination) was the main AWS tutorial I used for building the MVP of my email server, and I wish I’d started with it.
 There’s a lot of bad training content on the internet, and I need to ensure I’m using the most trusted online sources.
 (Yes, this is a jab at ChatGPT.)

 ## Biggest technical learning: Parsing forwarded emails is surprisingly hard 📨
 I built my MVP in Python first, only to realize three weeks in that Python does not have any libraries to parse forwarded emails.
 Different email clients – Gmail, Yahoo Mail, Outlook, etc. – all format forwarded emails in different ways, so it’s actually really complicated to parse something as simple as the “from” sender on a forwarded email.
 And I didn't want to build a parsing library from scratch in Python – I only had one month!
-The only code I could find online that could parse forwarded emails for all email clients was written in Javascript: email-forward-parser, which is an amazing library from Crisp.
+The only code I could find online that could parse forwarded emails for all email clients was written in Javascript: Crisp's [email-forward-parser](https://github.com/crisp-oss/email-forward-parser) library.
 This meant that halfway into this project after I’d built my MVP in Python, I had to rewrite everything in Javascript, which I hadn't coded in since 2019.

 The silver lining: being an independent developer allows me to choose my own technical stack, which I’ve never been able to do before.
 I was able to switch to JavaScript on a dime to best serve my development needs, which was very liberating!